Explore agent workflows

 Knowledge

 Providing knowledge helps your agent generate more accurate, relevant, and context-aware responses — especially when working with company-specific information.
+Example: A support agent directly accesses stored product documentation and FAQ documents with every response and formulates customer answers exclusively based on these linked contents.

 Settings